laravel/nova-docs/1.0/installation.md

 That's it!
 Next, you may navigate to your application's `/nova` path in your browser and you should be greeted with the Nova dashboard which includes links to various parts of this documentation.

+## Customizing Nova's Authentication Guard

+Nova uses the default authentication guard defined in you `auth` configuration file.
+If you'd like to customize this guard you may set the `guard` value inside of Nova's configuration.

 ## Authorizing Nova

 Within your `app/Providers/NovaServiceProvider.php` file, there is a `gate` method.
 This authorization gate controls access to Nova in **non-local** environments.
 By default, any user can access the Nova dashboard when the current application environment is `local`.
 You are free to modify this gate as needed to restrict access to your Nova installation: